 How can you take a client in Maine when you are not an Maine lawyer?

 The Defense Base Act is federal law.
 The Defense Base Act is a type of federal workers compensation program.
 Technically, you don’t need a lawyer to handle your DBA case.
 Your brother in law can represent you.
-And he will probably do a similar job as the local Maine lawyer you hire will do.
+And he will probably do as good of a job as the local Maine lawyer you hire will.

-Here is the best advice you are going to get.
-You are much better off hiring an out of state DBA attorney than a local attorney that isn’t experienced with either the Longshore Act or Defense Base Act or both.
+Here is the best advice, other than always telling the truth, you are going to get.
+You are much better off hiring an experienced, out-of-state DBA attorney than if you hired a local attorney who isn’t experienced with either the Longshore Act or Defense Base Act or either Act.

 So if you don’t call us - be sure to call an experienced DBA attorney.

 Remember, the Defense Base Act is part of the Longshore Act.
 That’s why maritime lawyers are the most experienced DBA attorneys.
-The DBA is considered part of maritime law.
+The DBA is technically part of maritime law.